 In 2017, card-not-present fraud in Australia accounted for 84.8% of all fraud on cards.
 It is a +14% increase over 2016 for a total of 476.3 million AUD (or €295m or 330m USD) in 2017. (source Australian payments network)

 The true cost of CNP: $3.75 for $1 of fraud

 To top it off, EMV is not going to help.

 With the shift to EMV drastically reducing card-present fraud, CNP fraud is more likely to grow in the coming years, according to a January 2019 report from a Juniper Research report.

 The company says that CNP fraud will have retailers lose about $130 billion in cumulative revenue between now and 2023.

-Juniper also forecasts that by 2023 companies supporting retail transactions are to spend about $10 billion yearly on fraud detection and prevention capabilities.
+Juniper also forecasts that by 2023 companies supporting retail transactions will spend about $10 billion yearly on fraud detection and prevention capabilities.

-Thales Gemalto’s Dynamic Code Verification is a complete card-not-present security solution based on:
+Gemalto's Dynamic Code Verification is a complete card-not-present security solution based on the following:

 - a payment display card,

 It replaces static cryptograms with dynamic codes, thus mitigating fraud linked to using static card numbers stolen online without any impact on the merchant's infrastructure.